ahmadshalabi/luqma/backend/docs/domain-models.md

 # Domain Models

-This document describes the planned domain models for the Luqma backend.
+This document describes the domain models for the Luqma backend.

 ## Purpose

 Domain models represent the core business entities and logic of the application.
 They are distinct from DTOs (Data Transfer Objects) which are used for API communication.

-## Planned Models
+## Implemented Models

-When Spoonacular API integration is implemented, the `model.domain` package will include:
+The `model.domain` package includes:

 - **Recipe** - Complete recipe information including:
   - Basic details (id, title, description, image)